 To view the Corporate Governance Guidelines please click here.

-The objective of this policy is to provide current, former or temporarily employees of the Bank, vendors, auditors, consultants or any other service providers with the opportunity to access in good faith, the Audit Committee or the CEO, in case they observe unethical or improper practices in the Bank.
+The objective of this policy is to provide current, former or temporarily employees of the Bank, vendors, auditors, consultants or any other service providers with the opportunity to access in good faith, the Chairperson of the Audit Committee, in case they observe unethical or improper practices in the Bank.

 To view the Whistle Blower Policy please click here.